3097 views as of March 30, 2015. UPDATED

 Don’t judge by the Americans you meet in Kathmandu

 The only Americans the Nepali nurses come into contact with are those fortunate enough to get to Nepal, such as me, or such as the Christian missionaries they meet.
-They think all USA nurses are wealthy.
+People in Nepal think all USA nurses are wealthy.

 Dowry System and arranged marriage